 Home Remedies

-If you’re dealing with clogged ears, there are several home remedies that can provide relief.
+If you’re dealing with clogged ears, several home remedies can provide relief.
 Here are a few methods you can try:

 - Chewing gum: Chewing gum can help stimulate the muscles in the jaw and throat, which can help open the Eustachian tube and relieve ear congestion.